 The Global Business Travel Association (GBTA) Foundation today announces the results of its second GBTA BTI Outlook India report, a semi-annual analysis that relates unfolding economic events at home and abroad to their resulting impacts on Indias business travel market.

-U.S. scheduled passenger airlines employed 384,478 workers in August 2014, 1.0 percent more than in August 2013, the U.S. Department of Transportations Bureau of Transportation Statistics (BTS) reported today.
-August was the ninth consecutive month that full-time equivalent (FTE) employment for U.S. scheduled passenger airlines was higher than the same month of the previous year.
+U.S. scheduled passenger airlines employed 384,439 workers in September 2014, 1.1 percent more than in September 2013, the U.S. Department of Transportations Bureau of Transportation Statistics (BTS) reported today.
+September was the 10th consecutive month that full-time equivalent (FTE) employment for U.S. scheduled passenger airlines was higher than the same month of the previous year.

-The U.S. Department of Transportations Bureau of Transportation Statistics (BTS) reported today that U.S. airlines carried 71.8 million systemwide (domestic and international) scheduled service passengers in July 2014, 3.8 percent more than in July 2013.
-The systemwide total was the result of a 4.0 percent increase in the number of passengers on domestic flights (61.7 million) and a 2.2 percent increase in passengers on U.S. airlines international flights.
+The U.S. Department of Transportations Bureau of Transportation Statistics (BTS) reported yesterday that U.S. airlines carried 69.3 million systemwide (domestic and international) scheduled service passengers in August 2014, 2.4 percent more than in August 2013.

 A landmark study of the value of cruising has revealed that cruise passengers spend an average of $371 a day in Australian ports, helping push the cruise industrys total economic contribution in Australia to an impressive $3.2 billion last year.